What Makes a Great Yoga Retreat

 2. HOW PERSONAL IT IS

 On your retreat, you will want to have a close connection with the teachers who guide you on your path.
-The best yoga retreats require that you have personal consultations or meetings with your teachers so that you form a bond that will enhance your retreat and what you get out of it.
+The best yoga retreats require that you have personal consultations or meetings with your teachers so that you form a bond that will enhance your yoga retreat and what you get out of it.
 In some cases, you may even meet with a teacher once a day for a regular check-in.
 At this meeting, you will be able to talk about what you hope to get from your practice, challenges you may be facing and goals you have set for yourself.

 3. WHAT YOU EAT

 In between yoga sessions and consultations with your teachers, you’ll have regular meals.
 The quality of these meals is definitely something you’ll want to consider when arranging a retreat.
-Make sure that you let the staff know of any dietary restrictions you may have, and before you book a retreat and finalize it, assure that these restrictions will be able to be easily met.
+Make sure that you let the staff know of any dietary restrictions you may have, and before you book a retreat and finalise it, assure that these restrictions will be able to be easily met.
 Many yoga holidays offer all vegetarian meals in the traditional Indian style, but you may be able to alter your meal plan if you choose.

 4. THE LOCALE OF THE YOGA RETREAT